-Requirements to Become a Wedding Dress Consultant
+Do I Want to Be a Wedding Dress Consultant?

 Wedding dress consultants are specialized retail sales workers who work in bridal gown shops or boutiques.
 Consultants work one-on-one with brides to help them find gowns and accessories.
 They measure brides and use their knowledge of fashion trends to help select dresses that will best flatter a bride's body shape and size.